technicat/TootSDK/FORK.md

-Differences from the parent repo
+This fork is geared toward supporting Fedicat, so expect instability and divergence from the official repo.
+These are the changes:

 ## Platform